GIB2A/ETHOS-LUA-XICOY-JetCat-KingTech-and-JetMunt/README.md

 For manual installation, extract the SD package so the radio contains exactly `SCRIPTS/GIB2A/main.lua`, then reboot the radio and add the `GIB2A` widget.
-For ETHOS Suite, use the dedicated Suite archive whose manifest schema and root-level file layout are inherited from the official V1.1 package.
+For ETHOS Suite, use the dedicated Suite archive.
 See [Installation](docs/INSTALLATION.md).

 ## Configuration and telemetry